uppedtrout/Better-config/README.md

 Together with you I call to the Night, to the Covered Woman I call in the Evening, at Midnight, and in the Morning Because they have enchanted me
-The sorcerer and the sorceress have bound meDownloaded from www.holybooks.com My God and my Goddess cry over me.
+The sorcerer and the sorceress have bound me
+My God and my Goddess cry over me.
 I am plagued with pain because of illness.
 I stand upright, I cannot lie down